ahgddev/pizzamanager/README.md

 - try/catch in the route files and the server.mjs file.
 - if/else based on res status code to render the 404 page.
 - Ask the course teacher assistant for help (she couldn't figure it out either).

+## Improvements
+Things I'd like to improve or modify in my app;
+- Fix the error handling
+- Add Stock and Last update/Creation Dates for toppings/pizzas
+- Enable searching by more than just the topping/pizza name
+- Enable sorting by more than just names in Alphabetical Order/Price